TresAmigosSD/SMV/docs/user/smv_module.md

 ## Module Dependency Definition
 Each module **must** define its input dependency by overriding the `requiresDS` method.
 The `requiresDS` method should return a sequence of `SmvDataSet`s required as input for this module.
-The dependent datasets **must** be defined in the same stage as this module.
-Dependencies in other stages should use the `SmvModuleLink` class as described in [SmvStage](smv_stages.md).
+The dependent datasets can be defined in the same or a different stage as this module.

 ### Scala
 ```scala